Find your freedom from addiction.

 It must be remembered that our services are not designed to replace professional medical support, such as GPs or therapists, but to complement them.

 Volunteers are the backbone of Came to Believe Recovery UK.
-Our recovery programs are volunteer-based, where those who have benefited from our work come to give back to their community and offer peer support to new people seeking recovery.
+Our recovery programs are volunteer-based, where those who have benefited, and continue to benefit, from our work then come to give back to their community and offer peer support to new people seeking recovery.

 With 100 volunteers in our network, we share a message of hope in recovery across the UK.
 Our retreats and programs welcome both those addicted as well as their family members and loved ones.